 The guide includes recipes for easy-to-swallow foods, swallowing tips and techniques, and is geared toward individuals with ALS and others with swallowing difficulties.

-Preparing for Emergencies: A Checklist for People with Neuromuscular Diseases (available online and in print)
+Preparing for Emergencies: A Checklist for People with Neuromuscular Diseases (available online)

 The brochure contains valuable information about planning ahead for emergencies.

-A Teachers Guide to Neuromuscular Disease (available online and in print)
+A Teachers Guide to Neuromuscular Disease (available online)

 An excellent resource for teachers with students affected by a neuromuscular disease, and a helpful guide for parents navigating educational advocacy issues.